tarantool/doc/doc/book/admin/access_control.rst

     box.schema.user.grant('testuser','read,write','space','_space_sequence')
     box.schema.user.grant('testuser','write', 'space', '_index')

-To allow 'testuser' to alter indexes in the 'writers' space, grant the privileges below.
+To allow ``testuser`` to alter indexes in the 'writers' space, grant the privileges below.
-This example assumes that indexes in the 'writers' space are not created by 'testuser'.
+This example assumes that indexes in the 'writers' space are not created by ``testuser``.

 ..  code-block:: lua